yhtang/FunFact/paper.md

 # Related research and software

 `FunFact` is closely related to a few other software packages that provide Einstein notations and Domain Specific Languages (DSL) for tensor algebra.
-Notable examples are `TensorOperations.jl` [@to] that provide Einstein index notation in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, TACO [@TACO]: the tensor algebra compiler, and COMET [@comet] that is designed to handle contractions for different sparse tensor representations. `FunFact` has the unique advantage over all of these that it can solve the inverse decomposition problem based on the model description in the form of a nonlinear tensor algebra expression.
+Notable examples are `TensorOperations.jl` [@to] that provide Einstein index notation in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, `TACO` [@TACO]: the tensor algebra compiler, and `COMET` [@comet] which is designed to handle contractions for different sparse tensor representations. `FunFact` has the unique advantage over all of these that it can solve the inverse decomposition problem based on the model description in the form of a nonlinear tensor algebra expression.
 In this sense, `FunFact` also offers more generality compared to other tensor decomposition software libraries such as `Tensorly` [@tensorly], `Tensor Toolbox` [@ttoolbox] or `Tensorlab` [@tlab] which only provide specialized implementations for computing well-known tensor decompositions such as Tucker or tensor rank decomposition.

 # Acknowledgement